-Energy efficient bathroom/sanitary fixtures All products within a category have energy class A or B. The categories can be mixer tap in guest rooms, showers in guest rooms, or mixer tap in public areas.
+Lighting, guest rooms The hotel's guest rooms have demand-controlled lighting.
+1 Energy-efficient light fittings All light sources in guest rooms and corridors use LED or light sources with the best possible energy class.
+1 Energy efficient bathroom/sanitary fixtures All products within a category have energy class A or B. The categories can be mixer tap in guest rooms, showers in guest rooms, or mixer tap in public areas.
 The energy classification must be in accordance with the standard SS 820000: 2010/2020 or SS 820001:2010.
 1 Advanced control of the extractor in the kitchen The extractor in the kitchen is controlled by sensors or timers, which turn the extractor on and off as needed.
 1 Charging stations for electric vehicles The company offers guests charging stations for electric vehicles.
 1 Reduced transport The company has reduced the amount of transport by 25% over the past 12 months.
 1 Environmentally adapted driving 100% of the drivers of one of the company's three largest suppliers have routines that ensure training and follow-up of environmentally adapted/economical driving.
 1 Sustainable fuel 100% of the vehicles of one of the company's three largest suppliers run on electricity, Nordic Swan Ecolabelled fuel or hydrogen.
-1 Calculation of CO 2 The company carries out a CO2 calculation, under the following conditions: Calculation of CO2 emissions using a method based on the GHG Protocol, for example the "Hotel Carbon Measurement Initiative" (HCMI).
-The company decides for itself which emission sources to include in the calculation.
-The same emission sources are to be included each year in order to see how the emissions develop.
-If the company intends to communicate its CO2 calculations, it must be made clear which emission sources and CO2 factors have been used in the calculation.
-1 a Description and documentation of the measures implemented.
+1 Calculation of CO 2 The company carries out a CO 2 calculation, under the following conditions: • Calculation of CO 2 emissions using a method based on the GHG Protocol, for example the "Hotel Carbon Measurement Initiative" (HCMI). • The company decides for itself which emission sources to include in the calculation.
+The same emission sources are to be included each year in order to see how the emissions develop. • If the company intends to communicate its CO 2 calculations, it must be made clear which emission sources and CO 2 factors have been used in the calculation.
+1

+Description and documentation of the measures implemented.